theforeman/theforeman.org/handbook.md

   * Submit 10 examples that prove this person behaves like a committer.
 For instance:
     * Strategic patches to the project that fix or add key functionality
-    * Mailing list threads where the person is clearly helpful
+    * Forum topics where the person is clearly helpful
     * Comments that prove the person has triaged bugs
     * Proof the nominee has maintained a plugin successfully
     * Anything else that shows the nominee should become a committer
   * Explain how the nominee is involved in the community and cares about the future of the project

-This nomination is public and should be made to the foreman-dev mailing list.
+This nomination is public and should be made to the Development forum board.
 After the nomination is submitted, two other committers have to second the nomination.
 If no one objects in one week, the nomination is accepted.

 Such objections may happen in public on the nomination thread.
 Understandably, however, not everyone is comfortable giving objections publicly.
 Therefore, it is acceptable for other committers to raise their concerns with the sponsor and/or other committers privately if they wish to do so.
 The sponsor is expected to update the nomination thread to show that it is on hold pending private concerns.